DonRyuDragoni/vibration-sim/README.md

 # Changelog

+- **1.2.3** 2015-06-08
+  - corrected line endings of the files;
+  - contrubition instructions;
+  - created development branch.
 - **1.2.2** 2015-05-13
   - changed some java-based mathematical functions to macros;
   - corrected some function contracts;
   - changed some organization of the code.
 - **1.2.1** 2015-04-25
   - add claypoole as a dependency;
   - movement functions now run in parallel;
   - "q" now kill the threadpool and exits the program.
 - **1.2.0** 2015-04-21
   - took a while to figure it out, but we have the timer printed on the screen;
   - blue dots now follow the mass, showing the plot of the movement equation;
   - the dots are removed from the animation as soon as they leave the screen;
   - the dots are also removed with any keypress, so re-starting any animation actually re-starts everything.
 - **1.1.0** 2015-04-20
   - first working version of the program;
   - the mass-rectangle-thingy changes movement type with certain keys;
   - any key resets the time (making restart easier);
   - resized the window (makes more sense to me as it is).

 [play-clj]: https://github.com/oakes/play-clj
 [leiningen]: http://leiningen.org/